convox/docs/docs/reference/vpc-configurations.md

 * the CIDRs of the subnets into which Convox should be installed
 * the Internet Gateway ID

+Also, make sure about your existing VPC:

+* Internet Gateway is attached
+* `DNS resolution` and `DNS hostnames` options are enabled

 The [advanced Rack installer](/docs/advanced-installer-options) in Convox Console will help you choose these values.

 ### Choosing suitable CIDR blocks